NickAzp/cse15l-lab-reports/lab-report-4-week-8.md

   getLinks should return an ArrayList of type String with the elements {"https://www.twitter.com", "https://sites.google.com/eng.ucsd.edu/cse-15l-spring-2022/schedule", "https://cse.ucsd.edu/"}

-  The code in MarkdownParseTest.java for turning each snippet into a test is below:
+  #The code in MarkdownParseTest.java for turning each snippet into a test is below:

   ![Image 4](Teststatements2.png)

+  The Result of my